cdemaine/Getting-and-Cleaning-Data/README.md

 ## Getting And Cleaning Data Assignment 1
 An R script for conversion of Human Activity Recognition database from two independent source files into mean and standard deviation data, as well as summarizing that data based on subjects and activity.

+The resultant datasets are tidy, with all columns labeled and described per CodeBook.md, and one row per either measurement set or summary group.

 See CodeBook.md for more details.

 ## README.md